fjwillemsen/TurnALeaf/README.md

 ## Roadmap

 The following roadmap outlines what will be released after which features are implemented.
+This contains moving targets; items can be added / changed.

-1. Basic functionality (0.0.1 / alpha release | 56%) <!-- 9/16 -->
+1. Basic functionality (0.0.1 / alpha release | 56%) <!-- 10/18 -->
     - [x] Base system
         - [x] Framework (Electron)
         - [x] Bundling (Vite)